Data Expedition, Inc. ®

 Review the Setup chapter of the product manual.
 Pay particular attention to the Connectivity and License sections, as these are the most likely to be affected by an update.

-If you encounter problems, please contact DEI Technical Support or your local reseller for assistance.
+If you encounter problems, please contact DEI Technical Support for assistance.